tracerdominion/Tournament_Building/README.md

 #### Update (with new results) functions

-Should take a parameter `stage` which is the index of the stage in the stages array at the very top of the script.
+Should take two parameters `num` and `name`, the first of which is 8 less than the row number of the administration sheet corresponding to that stage, and the second of which is the name of the stage.
 To match existing names, called `update<Stage_type>`.
 Should return true if an update took place, and flase otherwise.